Travel.State.Gov >

 Note: Seek legal advice from the Office of the Attorney General and/or the People's Lawyer well in advance.

-Please visit the Department of State’s Country Specific Information for more information on travelling to Kiribati and the U.S. Embassy in Suva, Fiji’s website for information on consular services.
+Please visit the Department of State’s country page for more information on travelling to Kiribati and U.S. Embassy Suva’s website for information on consular services.

 Kiribati High Court